Wood or uPVC: which is better for your conservatory?

 Before uPVC came onto the scene, nearly all conservatories were made of wood.
 Many people still prefer the timeless, classic appearance of natural materials.
 Wood is resilient, a natural insulator and, with a little bit of TLC, it'll last for decades.

 In the past, wood was prone to problems like warping and rot.
-However, modern timber treatment practices mean that whether you choose red wood or hard wood from Anglian, you'll get a material that's been pressure treated to make it long lasting and highly resistant to decay, changes in temperature and bad weather.
+However, timber is now pressure treated to make it long lasting and highly resistant to decay, changes in temperature and bad weather.

 As a conservatory material, wood does differ from uPVC in a few respects.
 First, it requires maintenance – not a lot, but depending on the type of wood used, the surface may benefit from being re-treated every couple of years.
 For many homeowners, this isn't so much a drawback as it is part of the pride taken in caring for a real wood conservatory.